Home » Free Resources » Common Types of Truck Accidents

 Truck Accident Statistics

 Accidents involving large trucks are particularly dangerous due to the size difference between a semi-truck and smaller vehicles on the road.
 Each year, over 5,000 people are killed due to these types of accidents, 98 percent of whom are the drivers or passengers of other vehicles.
-In 2007, there were 178 deaths out of the 7,087 Pennsylvania truck accidents.
 Although truck drivers tend to have the proper training to safely operate their vehicles, many of the motorists around them are unfamiliar with the proper precautions to take when driving alongside of these trucks.
 Because of this, there are some common scenarios that are more likely to result in accidents, including:

 - Driving in a truck’s blind spot